Viet Tri Phu Tho, Vietnam Travel Guide

 Bring home local food specialties like Thịt chua or Cơm nắm lá cọ.

-Souvenirs linked to the Hung Kings, like miniature temple replicas or statues, are available.
+Souvenirs associated with the Hung Kings, like miniature temple replicas or statues, are available.

 Luxury plus specialized boutique shopping are limited in Viet Tri.
 Focus on authentic local goods and market finds.